Raid on Boulogne: Preparations

-Assault
+Raid

 The British approached in three divisions.
 The fireships were escorted in by several gun-brigs, accompanied by Fulton's torpedo-catamarans, up to 18 in total.
 The French had responded to the increased British forces by anchoring their line of frigates further inshore, and deploying a protective line of pinnaces.
 The French sentries soon spotted the approaching ships and opened fire.
 Abandoning any hope of achieving surprise the crews on the fireships steered full ahead, set the mechanisms and abandoned ship.
 The results were visually spectacular but achieved little.
 One fireship exploded in the gap between two frigates, another passed between the French line and exploded beyond it.
 Another was stopped by a French pinnace, whose crew boarded it and began to search it.
 While they were doing this it blew up, killing the French aboard it, and destroying the pinnace alongside.
 This was the only success of the night, neither the torpedo catamarans nor the exploding casks achieved any successes.
 The British remained in action until 4am the next morning, when a gale forced them to seek shelter in the Downs.

-Results
+Aftermath

 The action had achieved disappointingly little as far as the British were concerned.
 Fulton claimed that his machines had not been used properly, and began to refine them to make them easier to handle.
 Keith, who had been skeptical from the start, was sympathetic, considering that they had been unlucky and that another attempt might bring greater success.
 Melville acknowledged this, but noted that the attack had had psychological implications, by spreading panic amongst the French.
 The French began to construct a series of booms and chains across the entrance to frustrate similar attacks in the future, which took time and put them in a defensive rather than offensive mode of thinking.
 By now the winter weather had arrived, and all thoughts of invasion had to be postponed until the spring 1805 at the earliest.
 The nature of the devices used in the attack provoked derision from much of the British public, who regarded it as an unfair and unsporting method of waging war.
 Fulton made another attempt to use his devices against the fleet at Boulogne on 19 September 1805, this time in company with Sir Sidney Smith, but again the attack did not produce any significant results.